mjollnir/sf2debpkg/README.md

 packagemanifest.yml
 -------------------

 This file defines the multiple applications that are built by the packaging procedure.
+In case it needs stating, you can quote single quotes like so ' something ''quoted'' '.
 The rough structure is so:

 packagemanifest.yml